emptymalei/deep-learning/dl/time-series/index.md

 A forecasting model $f$ will use $x^{(i)} _ {t-K:t}$ and $u^{(i)} _ {t-K:t+H}$ to forecast $y^{(i)} _ {t+1:t+H}$.

+In the section [Time Series Forecasting Tasks](timeseries-forecast.tasks.md), we will discuss more details of the forecasting problem.

 ## Methods of Forecasting Methods